Netcracker/.github/docs/workflows/npm-release.md

 ## Overview

 The npm Release workflow is designed to be triggered manually via `workflow_dispatch` with configurable input parameters.
-It performs a comprehensive npm package release process including tag validation, testing, git tag creation, package publishing to npm registry, and GitHub release creation.
+It performs a comprehensive npm package release process including tag validation, testing, Git tag creation, package publishing to npm registry, and GitHub release creation.

 ## Trigger